 Making on-demand deliveries for Uber Eats can be an easy way to make extra cash.
 But you might be surprised to learn that you aren’t always covered by your own insurance policy or Uber Eats insurance through the service.

 Unfortunately, traditional auto policies have limitations, and your personal insurance policy does not cover the use of your vehicle for “business” purposes.
 Without the appropriate policy, you could find yourself footing the bill if you are involved in a crash.

 In this guide, we will explain the importance of Uber Eats insurance and connect you with companies that provide this coverage.
 We have reviewed every major insurance provider and identified the best car insurance in the industry.
-To find a provider near you, enter your zip code into the free quote tool below.
+To find a provider near you, enter your zip code into the free quote tool above.

 What Type of Car Insurance Do I Need in Order to Drive for Uber Eats?